 3. Grade point average (GPA) of 3.0 or higher

 4. Currently enrolled as a full-time student

-5. Physically present on RIT campus for Spring 2020 (no remote/co-op participation)
+5. Physically present on RIT campus for Spring 2022 for research meetings (no remote/co-op participation)

-7. Must be an RIT student in the summer 2020
+7. Must be an RIT student in the Summer 2022

 A Monroe Community College student in the Geospatial Information Science and Technology program is also welcome to apply.